Former North Korean diplomat urges missing colleague in Italy to go to South Korea, not U.S.

 “The defectors may not be as wealthy as South Koreans,” Thae added.
 “But isn’t it the only thing you and I, as North Korean diplomats, should do the rest of our lives - to bring about unification and hand over a unified nation to our children?”

+Ramon Pacheco Pardo, a North Korea specialist at Vrije Universiteit Brussel, said Europe offered a “more open, safer environment” for North Korean officials to discuss sensitive issues and consider defection.

+“Also, Western European countries, such as Italy or the United Kingdom, are very likely to approve the asylum application or support the defection of any North Korean official who asks for it,” said Pacheco Pardo, who regularly meets North Korean officials and defectors in Europe.

-Reporting by Hyonhee Shin; Additional reporting by Lesley Wroughton in WASHINGTON; Editing by Clarence Fernandez
+Reporting by Hyonhee Shin; Additional reporting by Joyce Lee in SEOUL and Lesley Wroughton in WASHINGTON; Editing by Clarence Fernandez